 I like the saying, “Failing to prepare is preparing to fail.”

 Not only is it catchy, but it relates to areas of life...ESPECIALLY to building social skills.
-(As a social skills coach, this is what I do all day every day!)
+(As an interpersonal communication coach, this is what I do all day every day!)

 Right now starting conversations with others at a meetup or dinner party might make you want to run and hide in a corner and “check your email”.

-For many of my social skills coaching clients, this is a common feeling.
+For many of my private coaching clients, this is a common feeling.

 And it boils down to a lack of social competence that leads to a lack of social confidence.

-But the good news is that social skills can be learned!
+But the good news is that interpersonal skills can be learned!

-And a social skills coach can help you get the results you want faster than trying to learn it on your own.
+And an interpersonal communication coach can help you get the results you want faster than trying to learn it on your own.

 Oprah Winfrey, one of the most famous people in the world, has been very vocal about her early struggles with social interaction.